 3) List the Things You are Grateful For

-No matter how challenging a week must have been, there was surely some achievements even the only achievement was to go through the days.
-You survived, you are healthy, you are able to put meals on the table, you have the family by your side.
+No matter how challenging a week must have been, there were surely some achievements; even if the only achievement was to go through the days.
+You survived, you are healthy, you are able to put meals on the table & you have the family by your side.

 Similarly, help your child list the things they are grateful for and help them focus their attention on what they already have before thinking of what they want.